Conservative variants of feminism: List

-This list may include organizations or individuals where conservative variants of feminism are more readily identified that way, but is primarily a list of variants per se.
+Because almost any variant of feminism can have a conservative element, this list does not attempt to list variants of feminism simply with conservative elements.
+Instead, this list is of feminism variants that are primarily conservative.
+It may include organizations or individuals where conservative variants of feminism are more readily identified that way, but is primarily a list of variants per se.
 Generally, organizations and people related to a particular variant of feminism should not be included in this list but should be found by following links to articles about the variants of feminism with which such organizations and people are associated.